US Mining and Energy Extraction Sector

 Recent Developments

-• The second Trump administration is expected to “significantly prioritize” building more mines, processing facilities, and refineries in the US, as opposed to the Biden administration's focus on international cooperation to reduce US reliance on foreign supply chains for critical minerals, according to Gregory Wischer, founder of critical minerals consultancy Dei Gratia Minerals.
+• As president, Trump is expected to “significantly prioritize” building more mines, processing facilities, and refineries in the US, as opposed to the Biden administration's focus on international cooperation to reduce US reliance on foreign supply chains for critical minerals, according to Gregory Wischer, founder of critical minerals consultancy Dei Gratia Minerals.
 Wischer also predicts that the Trump administration will continue and accelerate bipartisan policies strengthening US mineral supply chains.
 “In particular, I think you can expect the [Trump] administration to focus heavily on domestic onshoring of all parts of the mineral supply chain, especially mineral extraction,” Wischer told Mining Technology (MT) after the election.
 Trump’s approach will likely entail streamlining the permitting process and imposing tariffs to incentivize domestic mineral production, Wischer adds.
 Also, Trump’s more relaxed approach to environmental regulation is likely to benefit the mining and fossil fuel sectors, per MT.

 Get A Demo